-NOTE: Tagging non-multiplayer games with this is not very interesting, though can be done.
+NOTE: Tagging non-multiplayer games with this is not very interesting, though can be done because of the slowdown/speedup effect.

 For single player games this has little meaning most of the time, but for multiplayer games this means the framerate drops for all players if even one player's machine can't keep up with the graphics or the background AI calculations.